 What are the benefits of doing a research degree in the Centre for Global Eco-Innovation?

-- Undertake a substantive collaborative project with a business, supervised by a Lancaster University academic with in-depth expertise in your research.
+- Undertake a substantive collaborative project with a business with a base in the Northwest of England

-- Have your postgraduate tuition fees paid for by your partner business, worth £4,195/year
+- Receive a contribution to your postgraduate tuition fees paid by your partner business, see individual project advert for further details

-- Become part of a cohort of graduates working with an award-winning team on business-led research and innovation.
+- Become part of a cohort of graduates working with an award-winning team on business-led R&D

 - Gain a postgraduate qualification from a world-leading university